 D-204-2: After-the-Fact Purchases

 The purchase of goods and services must be authorized with an SA in RHW before the good or service is ordered or received.
-However, when a delay of services may have endangered a customer's well-being, the VR counselor may authorize an after-the-fact hospital or medical service service authorization.
+However, when a delay of services may have endangered a customer's well-being, the VR counselor may authorize an after-the-fact hospital or medical service authorization.
 See C-701-4: Necessary, Unplanned Medical Services for additional information details.

-All after-the-fact service authorizations must be reviewed and approved by the VR Supervisor, if issued by local office, or VR regional management, if issued by regional Medical Services Coordinator.
+All after-the-fact service authorizations must be reviewed and approved by the VR Supervisor, if issued by a field office, or Regional Program Support Manager, if issued by a regional Medical Services Coordinator (MSC) or Medical Services Technician (MST).

 D-204-3: After-the-Fact Ancillary Service Authorizations